ciprian1234/auth_service/README.md

 #### As a stand-alone webservice:

 - run npm start
+- add and use cookie-parser midleware
-- implement isAuthenticated function in your application using the ACCESS_TOKEN_SECRET and REFRESH_TOKEN_SECRET from the AuthService.
+- import isAuthenticated function in your application (using the ACCESS_TOKEN_SECRET and REFRESH_TOKEN_SECRET from .env auth_service file).
 - use isAuthenticated function wherever you want your route to be protected

 #### As imported code: